yakforward-ou/yak_packages/packages/yak_result/example/README.md

 # Example

-you may directly refer at the package tests for a comprehensive example
+you may directly refer at the package yak_runner for a comprehensive example